-As an example, consider Olympus with their patented IBIS (In-body Image Stabilisation) technology contained in their latest micro four-thirds camera, the Olympus E-M1 Mark III.
+For example, consider Olympus with their patented IBIS (In-body Image Stabilisation) technology in their latest micro four-thirds camera, the Olympus E-M1 Mark III.

 When you’re navigating a battlefield, you want to be traveling as light as possible.
 For most war photographers, this means they will be leaving the tripod at home.
-If the camera isn’t up to par, then the photographer will be relying on fast shutter speed, good lighting, and image stabilization.
+If the camera isn’t up to par, the photographer will rely on fast shutter speed, good lighting, and image stabilization.

-In a lot of cameras, the image stabilization might be fantastic for a wedding shoot, a handheld portrait, or photos of the family.
+In many cameras, the image stabilization might be fantastic for a wedding shoot, a handheld portrait, or photos of the family.
 However, in a war zone, you want every pixel to count, and your image stabilization will need to be the next level to achieve that.